International scientific consortium IMC

 We propose to discuss the solution of today's problems, the relevance of which is given in the Annex.
 The proposed solution is aimed not at "reform", but concerns the institutional pragmatism for restoring the mechanisms of economic growth and development of capacity.

-The solution envisages the creation of a legal and regulatory frame for the information and intellectual space, and is implemented through the project of the International (Interstate) Corporation (Hub) for the Management of Sustainable Development Projects.
+The “digital governance frame”, which provides the legal and institutional regulations for the information and intellectual space, is implemented through the establishment of the International (Interstate) Corporation (Hub) for the Management of Sustainable Development Projects.

 The project allows to: